junaidsiddiqi/pfsense-lab/README.md

 ## Key Takeaways
-- Configured a pfSense firewall with multi-zone network segmentation (WAN/LAN)
+- Built a two-zone network (WAN/LAN) in VirtualBox simulating a real enterprise firewall topology
-- Demonstrated how firewall rules control traffic flow between network segments
+- Configured pfSense with DHCP, DNS, interface assignments, and firewall rules between network zones
-- Simulated a real DoS attack and mitigated it using firewall-based packet filtering
+- Simulated a TCP SYN flood attack using hping3 routed through pfSense into an isolated internal LAN
-- Used Wireshark to capture and analyze attack traffic in real time
+- Captured and analyzed live attack traffic in Wireshark at the packet level in real time
-- Understood how NAT enables private LAN hosts to reach the internet through a firewall
+- Mitigated the DoS attack with a pfSense block rule — verified via Wireshark and firewall logs
+- Learned how pfSense acts as a traffic chokepoint, intercepting packets before they reach their destination
+- Configured static routes on Kali to enable cross-subnet reachability between WAN and LAN
+- Understood how firewall rule ordering (top-down) directly impacts traffic flow and security